-The Americans with Disabilities Act (ADA) was signed into law on July 26,1990.
-The ADA is civil rights legislation which requires that persons with disabilities receive transportation services equal to those available on the fixed route service.
+The Americans with Disabilities Act (ADA) was signed into law on July 26, 1990.
+The ADA is a civil rights legislation which requires that persons with disabilities receive transportation services equal to those available on the fixed-route service.

 It is the policy of Guam Regional Transit Authority that, when viewed in their entirety, services, programs, facilities, and communications provided by Guam Regional Transit Authority, directly or by a contracted service provider, are readily accessible and usable to individuals with disabilities to the maximum extent possible.
 49. CFR 37.105